sidhlee/timescraft-juno/README.md

-# Times Buddy
+# TimesCraft (for Ethan)

-A quiz app for learning times table.
-Built with jQuery
+A multiplication quiz app for my son who loves Minecraft.

 ## What I Learned